nondejus/AwesomeUnityCommunity/README.md

 * Change introduction at the beginning ot the readme file to indicate better the visitors how its organized.
 * Do shortcut png image with unity editor shortcuts.
 * Add code of conduct.
+* Gather resources from the rest of awesome Unity lists.
+For example, [this](https://github.com/insthync/awesome-unity3d).
 * Create open collective to show the image with the contributors if necessary.

 And many more...